yelirkram/Troop-255-Programming-MB/README.md

 https://www.scouting.org/training/youth-protection/cyber-chip/

 Note: All Cyber Chips will expire annually.
-This must be done on the Scout's own.
+This must be done on the Scout's own (will not b covered during the class).

 # Coding Project/Session Instructions
 1. Go to https://repl.it/.
+2. Create an account using the **Sign up** button or log in to your account using the **Log in** button.
-2. Click on the **<> start coding** button, or log in if you have an account.
+2. Click on the **+ New repl** button.
 3. Choose the **Import from GitHub** tab at the top of the pop-up window.
 4. Copy and paste *yelirkram/t255-python* into the text box and click the **Import from GitHub** button.
 5. Wait a moment for repl.it to import the code from the GitHub repository.